dsobryan/Rock_Paper_Scissors/README.md

-# Rock_Paper_Scissors
+# rock-paper-scissors
-Javascript rock paper scissors game
+Play a game of rock, paper, scissors